In shift, DHS head says images from border 'horrified' him

 Vice President Kamala Harris told reporters Tuesday that she would be discussing the situation with the DHS secretary.
 “What I saw depicted about those individuals on horseback treating human beings the way they were was horrible,” she said.
 “And I fully support what is happening right now, which is a thorough investigation into exactly what is going on there.
 But human beings should never be treated that way.
 And I’m deeply troubled about it.”

-It added an additional complication to an already difficult situation for the Biden administration, which is facing criticism from many of its allies for quickly sending Haitians back to their troubled homeland under a public health order without giving them an opportunity to seek asylum in the United States.
+The controversy added an additional complication to an already difficult situation for the Biden administration, which is facing criticism from many allies for quickly sending Haitians back to their troubled homeland under a public health order without giving them an opportunity to seek asylum in the United States.

 The disturbing videos and photos were taken in recent days in and around Del Rio and show Border Patrol agents confronting Haitians along the Rio Grande near a border bridge where thousands of migrants have gathered in recent days in hopes of entering the country.
 Videos by The Associated Press and other news organization show one agent twirling his reins in a menacing way but not actually striking anyone.